BakerJr1904/Rebasing-with-Squashing/README.md

 Rebase allows you to go on on the same source branch with a cleaner history.<br/>
 As a general rule, when merging a pull request from a feature branch with a messy commit history, you should squash your commits.
 There are exceptions, but in most cases, squashing results in a cleaner Git history that's easier for the team to read.
 ### Why would you want to squash commits?
 Commit squashing has the benefit of keeping your git history tidy and easier to digest than the alternative created by merge commits.
-When you run git merge , your HEAD branch will generate a new commit, preserving the ancestry of each commit history. squashing retains the changes but omits the individual commits from history.
+When you run git merge, your HEAD branch will generate a new commit, preserving the ancestry of each commit history. squashing retains the changes but omits the individual commits from history.